edgedb/edgedb-python/docs/api/asyncio_con.rst

                     )

-        Note that we are executing queries on the ``tx`` object rather than on the original pool itself.
+        Note that we are executing queries on the ``tx`` object rather than on the original connection.

     .. py:method:: try_transaction()